 Popes through out the years have encouraged wearing the scapular.
 Benedict XVI said that the scapular is a "particular sign of union with Jesus and Mary."
-Blessed John Paul II said, "Even I, from my youngest days, have worn around my neck the scapular of Our Lady."
+Saint John Paul II said, "Even I, from my youngest days, have worn around my neck the scapular of Our Lady."

 Large pieces of cloth form the scapulars worn by monks.
 They hang in front and back and are connected at the shoulders by strips of material.
 The scapular is part of their habit.
 The habit is a uniform.
 The brown scapular we wear is a miniature version of the scapulars worn by the Carmelites.

 When you wear a uniform it changes your attitude.
 A Marine dressed in his uniform stands a little straighter.

 The wearer of a scapular is declaring that they are devoted to Mary.
 The scapular has an effect on the person wearing it that assures their salvation.

 As members of the Legion of Mary we should wear the scapular and encourage others to do so.